griffey999/MoildevLaview/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 3. Visual studio DLL developing:

-To communicate between MoilDev and Laview is our target.
+We want to use Laview to pass a fisheye image to MoilDev and get a panoramr image back.
 Providing MoilDev's DLL to Laview a simple way to achieve this goal.
-But Laview is a graphic software package and is not easy to operate MoilDev's dll to implement our target.
+But Laview is a graphic software package and is not easy to operate MoilDev's dll to implement reach our goal.
 It means we need to develop a simple API (dll)which could achieve two conditions:
 1. The dll function need to meet Laview's library calling format.
-2. The dll function need to complete all the panorama actions.
+2. The dll function need to complete all the panorama actions of MoilDev.
-So let's go .

 -----------------------------------------------------------------------------------------------------------------------------
 dll.hpp
 ```